ksopyla/pytorch_neural_networks/README.md

 ```

 ### Feedforward neural network with three hidden layers
 Analogous to previous model feedforward network with 3 hidden layers and output layer.

-As input we pass raw image pixels as 32x32 vector of numbers.
+This is upgraded version of the previous model, between input and output we added 3 fully connected hidden layers.
+Adding more layers makes the network more expressive but harder to train.
+The three new problems could emerge vanishing gradients, model overfitting, and computation time complexity.
+In our case where the dataset is rather small, we did not see those problems in real scale.

 File: **[feedforward_3_hid_nn.py](https://github.com/ksopyla/pytorch_neural_networks/blob/master/feedforward_3_hid_nn.py)**
 This model achieve ~ 51% accuracy after 5 epoch.

+Model summary:
+* input layer: 3*32*32 (3 rgb channels times image resolution 32pixels)
+* 3 x hidden layers: 512, 256, 128 neurons
+* output layer: 10 neurons, each reflects probability of belonging to class

 Sample output
 ```